WhatLibrarian/omeka-s-enduser/docs/modules/datascribe.md

 On the right side of the screen there is a panel called "Record actions", for extra notes for transcribers or reviewers.

 On the top left there are three buttons to adjust the screen for better workflow.
 ‘Enable Focus Mode’ allows you to remove side panels from view while transcribing.
 ‘Fast Entry Mode’ removes extra check boxes from the form.
-Then a layout modifier.
-Vertical view is default, or choose a horizontal view.
+The third button is a layout modifier: you can choose horizontal view (image side-by-side with form) or vertical (image above form).

-In the top right and click ‘"Save And..." to either stay on the record if you save periodically or return to the records page.
+In the top right corner, click ‘"Save And..." to either stay on the record if you save periodically or return to the records page.

-Back on the records page, there is a drop-down menu on the right-side panel under Item Actions for ‘Submission Status’.
-Click on that to select 'Submit For Review’ and you are done.
+Back on the records page, there is a drop-down menu on the right-side panel under Item Actions for "Submission Status".
+Click on that to select "Submit For Review" and you are done.

 ### Transcribe non-digitized sources